1saacRankin/rotationally-symmetric-VI/README.md

 ## Qualifying Paper #1
 # Variational Inference in Location-Scale Families: Exact Recovery of the Mean and Correlation Matrix
-Charles C. Margossian and  Lawrence K. Saul
+An analysis of the work done by Charles C. Margossian and  Lawrence K. Saul.

+We relax the sufficient conditions to recover the mean exactly.
+Margossian and Saul proved that if the target exhibits even symmetry, then VI can exactly recover the mean.

-We show that VI recovers the mean of the target density p when p exhibits a rotational symmetry.
+Here, we show that VI recovers the mean of the target density $p$ if it exhibits a rotational symmetry.
 That is, if $p(\mu + z) = p(\mu + Rz)$ for some rotation matrix $R$ and $Q$ is a spherically symmetric location family, then there exists a unique minimizer of the KL divergence from $q$ to $p$ when the points of symmetry coincide.